MARKET SNAPSHOT: Stocks Up Sharply On Global Stimulus Talk, Trade Optimism

 Investors are hoping that Federal Reserve Chairman Jerome Powell will use his speech Friday at the central bank's economic policy symposium in Jackson Hole, Wyoming, to signal that a fed-funds rate cut will be delivered at the central bank's next meeting Sept.
 17-18.

-Meanwhile, markets will focus on remarks from Eric Rosengren, president of the Federal Reserve Bank of Boston, a voting member of the central bank's interest-rate setting committee, and one who voted against the Fed's July cut.
-He will be interviewed on Bloomberg Television at 1:30 p.m.
-Eastern Time.
+Meanwhile, markets were watching remarks from Eric Rosengren, president of the Federal Reserve Bank of Boston, a voting member of the central bank's interest-rate setting committee, and one who voted against the Fed's July cut.
+"Economic conditions are still pretty good," he told Bloomberg Television.
+"We have to be careful not to ease too much when we don't have significant problems."

 Which stocks are in focus?